api3dao/oev-docs/docs/reference/oev-network/overview/auction-cycle.md

 2. <b> Update searcher balance in OevAuctionHouse </b>

 Depositing ETH updates the searcher's balance in the OevAuctionHouse contract.
-The deposit serves as [Collateral](/reference/oev-network/searchers/collateral-protocol-fee.md) which is needed to be able to win in the auction.
-The amount of Collateral that needed is a percentage of the bid amount.
+The deposited ETH serves as [Collateral](/reference/oev-network/searchers/collateral-protocol-fee.md) which is needed to be able to win in the auction.
+The amount of Collateral needed is a percentage of the bid amount that the searcher is willing to pay for the oracle update.

 3. <b>Identify profitable oracle update</b>